hpfeeds/hpfeeds/docs/broker.rst

 =========================

 When starting the broker you can pass with path to a `.json` file.
 It will then load all the users in that file.
-Fpr example:
+For example:

 ```bash
 hpfeeds-broker -e tcp:port=20000 --exporter=0.0.0.0:9431 --auth=/var/lib/hpfeeds/users.json